1. Finance

 In-person, over-the-phone or online credit counseling services

-Choosing online credit counseling gives you flexibility and the freedom to work with national credit counseling companies with online services.
+Online credit counseling gives you flexibility and the freedom to work with national credit counseling companies that offer online services.
 You complete credit counseling courses from the comfort of your home instead of scheduling in-person appointments or phone calls.

 If you’re more comfortable meeting with a credit counselor in person or talking with a credit specialist on the phone, make sure the credit counseling companies you’re looking into offer those services.